jsoliveir/cpu-process-tuner/ReadMe.md

 # What the Process Tuner is
 > Powershell 5.0+ | Powershell Core 5.0+

-ProcessTuner is a tool that manages CPU priorites for processes running in a given operating system.
+ProcessTuner is a tool that manages CPU affinities and priorites for processes running in a given operating system.

-The tool can be helpful to restrict the number of CPUs Cores assigned for running processes or make some applications running on higher priorities than others.

-# The Problem ...
+It basically stands for:

+1. Limiting CPU cores for running processes

+2. Managing CPU priorities for process that you use often

+3. Improving the operating system responsiveness

+## A problem scenario ...

 1. Given you're working with a computer machine...